ShuangZhao95/ec601-hw2-webapp/README.md

 ## For task1

-Just go to this website(https://shuangzhao95.github.io/) then you can have a look at the resume web app design by me!
+Just go to this website(https://shuangzhao95.github.io/) then you can have a look at the resume web app designed by me!

 In my resume web, you can talk to me or make comments by clicking the green buttom.